The Crime Museum

 The Museum has many interactive exhibits designed to delight a video-centric clientele.
 Simulators of an FBI firing range and of a high-speed police pursuit chase appeal to the young, while criminal wanna-be moms and dads can try to crack a safe, fool a lie detector, or participate in a police lineup.
 A "CSI experience" lets you witness a murder and then visit the morgue, where you can examine a simulated body on a medical examiner's table.
 "You can touch and feel everything," Janine said.
 "The wounds match the crime."

 The basement of the three-story museum houses a TV studio, where an episode of America's Most Wanted will be taped at least once a month.
 According to Janine, show host John Walsh agreed to participate only because he believes the museum to have dignity and integrity.

-February 2010: John Dillinger's car has been replaced in the museum by serial killer Ted Bundy's Volkswagen Beetle.
+Update: John Dillinger's car has been replaced in the museum by serial killer Ted Bundy's Volkswagen Beetle.
 Its dorky appearance was sometimes used by Bundy to lure his victims close enough so that he could whack them with a crowbar (not included in the display).